suresh22l/backend-playerapp/README.md

 # Player App

 Player App is a backend service that serves the player information and the game statistics.
-PlayerApp uses H2 inmemory for data store and has confgiuration for MySQL too.
+PlayerApp uses H2 in-memory for data store and has configuration to use MySQL too.

 ## Build & Deploy locally